josephglaspie/blog/content/posts/terraform-twilio-golang-ohmy.md

 ---
-title: "Terraform Twilio Golang Ohmy"
+title: "Terraform Twilio Golang Oh-my"
 date: 2022-01-28T10:47:37-06:00
-draft: true
+draft: false
 ---

 Want to get your feet wet with a little Terraform, Twilio, EKS, and Golang?
 I created a super simple app that will allow you to text the number of friends you are with and reply back with a fun activity.